3 Summary of material accounting policies

 The Company considers loan accounts which are overdue for more than 1 day but up to 90 days as on the reporting date as an indication of significant increase in credit risk.
 Additionally, for mortgage loans, the Company recognises stage 2 based on other indicators such as frequent delays in payments beyond due dates.

 ECL resulting from default events that are possible in the next 12 months are recognised for financial assets in stage 1.
-The Company has ascertained default possibilities on past behavioral trends witnessed for each homogenous portfolio using behavioral analysis and other performance indicators, determined statistically.
+The Company has ascertained default possibilities on past behavioural trends witnessed for each homogenous portfolio using behavioural analysis and other performance indicators, determined statistically.

 (d) Measurement of ECL